Naedri/app-hub-front/README.md

 ## Translation

 This app aims to support internationalization, thanks to [i18next](https://www.i18next.com/).
 A crash course is available on [YouTube](https://www.youtube.com/watch?v=SA_9i4TtxLQ).

+### how to change the content of the translation ?

+The following folder : _public\locales_ contains the translation for each language you plan to support.
+If you add a new language, please update the following enumeration : _src\utils\enums\languages.ts_ and add the associated translations.

 ### how to configure it ?